Code of Ethics for the Principal Executive Officer and Senior Financial Officers

 Waivers of the Code

-Spectrum Brands will waive application of the policies set forth in this Code of Ethics only when circumstances warrant granting a waiver, and then only in conjunction with any appropriate monitoring of the particular situation.
+Spectrum Brands may waive application of the policies set forth in this Code of Ethics only when circumstances warrant granting a waiver, and may do so in conjunction with appropriate monitoring of the particular situation.
 Changes in and waivers of this Code of Ethics may be made only by the Board of Directors or the Audit Committee and will be disclosed as required under applicable law and regulations.

 No Rights Created